 Which data archive can you recommend to researchers?
 Sometimes this is already prescribed by a funder, publisher or other external party.
 But if a researcher has to make the choice for him- or herself, you can, for example, follow the recommendations by OpenAIRE (n.d.) or from ERC (2019).

 1. Choose a discipline-specific and trusted data archive with a quality seal

 First, recommend a domain-specific data archive.
 The advantage of a discipline-specific data archive is that the possibilities are much more focused on the research community in question.
 The data can be described in a richer way through the use of discipline-specific metadata standards, which also increases the possibility of finding relevant data.

-When making your final choice, ask yourself the following question:
+When making your final choice, ask yourself the following questions: